fernandoocampo/people/README.md

 ## How to test it?

-I added a Makefile, but feel free to run them as they are.
+I added a Makefile, but feel free to run them as they are using cargo.
+I tried to add unit tests as much as possible to learn how to use them, I found many issues trying to test Warp due to lack of documentation, but I managed to do it.

+Rust conventions suggest adding the unit tests in the same file where you have your code logic, but we're used to adding different files for that purpose, so I followed the Go convention.

 ```sh
 make test